avtarman/Artus-3D-Resources/examples/Control/ArtusLiteControl/ManusGloveControl/README.md

 Before running the GUI, ensure that the configuration file is updated with the correct settings for your Artus Lite hand robot.
 The configuration file is located at `Sarcomere_Dynamics_Resources/Control/configuration/configuration.py`.

-## Running the GUI
+## Running the Control

-To start the GUI for controlling the Artus Lite hand robot, follow these steps:
+To start the Manus Glove control for controlling the Artus Lite hand robot, follow these steps:

 1. Navigate to the directory containing the `gui.bat` script:
     ```sh